-In light of these challenges and limitations as described below, the toolkit should be applied in a proportionate and risk-based manner.
-In general, the term "key nth-party service providers" is used in the remainder of this section.
-This means that the toolkit does not necessarily cover all nth-party service providers in third-party service providers' supply chain.
 In many cases, key nth-party service providers might be direct sub-contractors of the third-party service provider (i.e. fourth-party service providers).
 However, key nth-party service providers might also be found further down the supply chain.
 Focusing on those nth-party service providers that are knowingly essential to the delivery of critical services to financial institutions or which have access to confidential or sensitive data belonging to the financial institution can be more consistent with a proportionate, risk-based approach.
-Financial institutions may also apply alternative proportionate, risk-based tools other than those described below to mitigate the risks posed by key nth-party service providers, subject to their ability to demonstrate the effectiveness of such alternative tools to the financial authorities.
+Financial institutions can assess how a critical service providers.
+Effective and proportionate risk management strategies for this area continue to evolve, given the inherent practical limitations described, and so financial institutions may also consider alternative risk-based tools other than those described below to mitigate the risks posed by key nth-party service providers, if these tools can achieve similar or better outcomes.